WalshyDev/personal-site/content/pages/blog/21_03_16-mc-new-text-filtering.md

 ```
 We know `hashes` is an array but don't want to test that yet so we'll make it empty.
 This response will make the player send `I said a bad word` instead of what they originally sent.
 This means we can edit the message before it's sent to all players.
 Ever wanted to star out a bad word for players?
 Well now you can.

 So, that's pretty simple right?
-If the message has a bad word you respond with false and the message is sinked or you respond with true and modify it.
-But, what if you wanted to make it so they'd need to say 2 bad words to be sinked?
+If the message has a bad word you either respond with false and the message is sunk or you respond with true and modify it.
+But, what if you wanted to make it, so they'd need to say 2 bad words to be sunk?
 Well, that's where the `hashes` field comes in to play.
 In the filtering config you define a `hashesToDrop` this sets the bar for how many `hashes` are needed in order to sink the message.
 So, if I set `hashesToDrop` to 2 and then returned a JSON like this:

 ```json
 {